tasmota/docs/docs/Smart-Meter-Interface.md

 ------------------------------------------------------------------------------
 ### Meter Metrics
 Each meter typically provides multiple metrics (voltage, power, current etc.) which it measures.
-An entry for each metric to be collected as `#define SML_MAX_VARS N` (n = `1..16`) must be specified, in `user_config_override.h` file (see the code at the page top).
+An entry for each metric to be collected must be specified. up to 20 entries may be defined (default or `#define SML_MAX_VARS N` a larger number may be defined in `user_config_override.h` file).
 An entry defines how to decode the data and put it into variables.

 !!! example
 (OBIS/SML/MODBus):